-The matrix gives us details such as customer requirements, technical descriptors, priority levels of the various descriptors, the relationship between the descriptors and target values for each descriptor amongst others.
-It also shows competitive evaluation between various other products with the current product in the market.
+The matrix gives us details such as customer requirements, technical descriptors, priority levels of the various descriptors, the relationship between the descriptors and target values for each descriptor amongst others. house of quality also shows competitive evaluation between various other products with the current product in the market.

 Image Courtesy – whatissixsigma.net